 Who can be hired as a CHC SMW DCW

-Per the Services My Way Manual approved by the Department of Human Services and published by Tempus Unlimited, plus 55 Pa.
-Code Chapter 52:
+Per the Services My Way Manual approved by the Department of Human Services and published by Tempus Unlimited, plus Appendix C-2-e of the CHC waiver (PA.0386.R05.01):

 What CHC SMW pays

 The Office of Long-Term Living publishes the maximum DCW hourly wage rate by county band.
 Effective January 1, 2026, OLTL increased the W1792 (consumer personal assistance services) and W1792 TU (overtime) fee schedule for the OBRA Waiver and Act 150; the CHC SMW maximum rate moves on a parallel track and is also updated in early-year OLTL bulletins.
-Industry-wide PA OLTL HCBS rates currently anchor at approximately $20.63/hour for the W1792 service line, split between the DCW's wage, employer FICA, FUTA, SUTA, and Tempus's administrative fee.
+The published W1792 fee covers more than the worker's take-home wage, it is split between the DCW's wage, employer FICA, FUTA, SUTA, and Tempus's administrative fee.

-Tempus Unlimited publishes the post-April 10, 2026 finalized "Maximum DCW Hourly Wage Rate Sheet" on its PA portal once the supplemental backpay process is complete; verify the exact county rate at Tempus before publication.
+Tempus Unlimited publishes the finalized "Maximum DCW Hourly Wage Rate Sheet" on its PA portal once each year's fee-schedule update and any supplemental backpay process are complete; verify the exact county rate at Tempus before relying on a figure.
 The Common-Law Employer can set the DCW wage at or below the maximum.

 Speed to first SMW paycheck